MATHEMATICAL FICTION:

 Joel Silbert (Director and Writer) / Sheldon Renan (Screenplay)

-A blend of "Stand and Deliver" with "Dirty Dancing" in which a high school math teacher who spends his evenings doing lambada dance moves in night clubs.
-He appears to be a very dedicated teacher, and... (more)
+A blend of "Stand and Deliver" with "Dirty Dancing" with a high school math teacher who spends his evenings doing lambada dance moves in night clubs.
+He appears to be a very dedicated teacher, and in... (more)

 Mean Girls (2004)